 The healthcare data landscape is becoming increasingly complex, marked by a significant rise in the volume and diversity of data being generated and managed.

 Today, the healthcare sector generates nearly an entire third (30%) of the world’s data, and this percentage is projected to grow.
-Between 2023 and 2030, the global big data healthcare market will multiply by nearly 5X to reach more than $255M.
+The global big data healthcare market grew to $132.32 billion in 2026, and is projected to reach around $644.8 billion by 2035, according to Towards Healthcare.

 This staggering growth is the result of a number of digital transformation drivers in healthcare over the past several years, including:

-• Patient-Generated Data –The explosion of wearable technology and health apps have generated unprecedented amounts of patient-generated health data.
+Patient-Generated Data – The explosion of wearable technology like Fitbits and health apps has generated unprecedented amounts of patient-generated health data.
 This data type offers valuable insights into patient adherence and health outside clinical settings, but it also adds to data management complexity.
 Integrating this unstructured data with structured clinical data to form a holistic view of patient health is a challenge that healthcare providers increasingly face.

-• Length of Storage Requirements – Deciding how long to store old data is a decision every enterprise has to make as part of their data storage strategy.
+Length of Storage Requirements – Deciding how long to store old data is a decision every enterprise has to make as part of its data storage strategy.
 For healthcare organizations, however, this decision is defined by legal and regulatory requirements.

-Government regulations mandate holding onto records and images from radiology studies for 7-10 years, depending on state or geographic location, accordinig to Leah Gabbert, Global Industry Solutions Marketing Director at Nutanix.
+Government regulations mandate holding onto records and images from radiology studies for 7-10 years, depending on state or geographic location, according to Gabbert.

 “And, perhaps even longer if that patient is a minor, depending on various governmental and compliance requirements,” Gabbert explained.
 “These studies create diagnostic-quality images that radiologists can access and read from anywhere, but these are enormous files that need to be stored and secured.”